 By way of thanks the neighbours invited me over for a meal, and we had Mexican.
 I was foolish enough to declare that one cannot claim to have eaten Mexican tacos properly unless one takes a freshly stuffed taco shell and eats it while jumping up and down in a white shirt on a trampoline.
 That’s what I had seen Mexican children do.

 Some idiot actually photographed it

 Who cares?
 The shirt was old anyway.
-Of course, those of you who want to see me with my shirt off will have to wait until the THREE THINGS ABOUT MYSELF later.
+Of course, those of you who want to see me with my shirt off will have to wait until the TWO THINGS ABOUT MYSELF later.
 I don’t like to reveal everything all at once.